Moral decay, corruption leads to State disintegration: PM

 “The recent Senate elections showed how we are losing our moral compass,” he said in a series of tweets.

-The Prime Minister said once moral authority was lost by the State, the deal-making (NRO) was resorted to the powerful criminals.
+The Prime Minister said once moral authority was lost by the State, the deal-making (NRO) was reported to the powerful criminals.

+Our Prophet PBUH said "many nations before you were destroyed when there was one law for the powerful and another for the weak."
+Throughout history moral decay & corruption have destroyed states because without moral authority states cannot deliver justice. pic.twitter.com/Dy8dwLhskG

 He mentioned a saying of Prophet Muhammad (Peace be upon Him) as “Many nations before you were destroyed when there was one law for the powerful and another for the weak.”